-Stuff over a tortilla, it’s that simple.
+Stuff a tortilla to the max, it’s that simple.
 Whether it’s meat, shredded chicken, veggies, or fish, tacos always deliver and will never lose their charm; there are so many styles!

 And from all tacos in the realm, the fish taco is a standout.
 It’s so light, and airy, and so full of flavors reminiscent of our blue seas and oceans.

 Tuna, swordfish, undercooked or stewed, fish is a great taco filling and a fantastic way to give a twist to your already institutionalized Taco Tuesday.

 Among fish tacos, the one filled with golden, battered-and-fried fish, the Baja-style taco, is something special.

 If you think about it, battered fish tacos are Mexican’s rendition of fish and chips.

 Then we gotta ask, what to serve with fish tacos?

 Tacos are always the main dish, so it’s a wonderful idea to have a few complimentary dishes to round up your meal.

 Sides for fish tacos can come in all flavors and colors.

 As long as they complement your flaky fish, you’ll be all right, so here’s a list of side dishes that will add to your Mexican themed dinner.